And our lessons condescend

 - This is one of the first things to separate Dr. Kelso from Dr. Cox in Scrubs: Kelso is a Fair Weather Mentor, polite and charming to new interns...until they mess up, whereupon he scolds them and leaves them to their fates.
 Dr. Cox is acerbic and a bit of a Sink or Swim Mentor, but is also a good teacher who tries to protect and help his students even after he is no longer obliged to, looking after J.D. in particular even after he becomes the hospital's (co-) Chief Resident.

-- One episode suggests that J.D. is the first intern Cox has had this sort of patience with; Kelso tells him that the reason there aren't loads of mini-Coxes running round the hospital is because the second they question him, he drops them.
-Cox takes a step back, and explains what he was trying to tell J.D. better.
+- One episode suggests that J.D. is the first intern Cox has had this sort of patience with; Kelso tells him that the reason there aren't loads of mini-Coxes running round the hospital is that the second they question him, he drops them.
+Whereas with J.D., Cox takes a step back and explains what he was trying to teach better.
+Overall, taking his (reluctant) mentorship of J.D. seriously, investing in him, and learning to be a more patient teacher and friend is portrayed as an important step in Dr Cox's own growth and ability to form better, healthier relationships like with Jordan and their kids.

 - In the Nintendo DS game Lifesigns, both Dr. Tendo and Dr. Aoshima are under the care of Suzu-sensei.
 Newcomer Aoshima complains that Suzu places her in the care of Tendo (a trainee!) rather than taking responsibility for Aoshima's tuition herself, but Tendo explains that's just how their teacher does things.
 More worryingly, he mentions that Suzu got angry with him every time he asked her for help in his first year.
 So far, Suzu has only shown herself to be a Sink or Swim Mentor...but over the course of the game, she makes it clear that she will accept no responsibility for the actions of her interns, even when she herself forces them to do procedures no sane doctor would let a rookie do.